 - Be a joint venture with our clients.
 Knowing that collaboration leads to better results.

-- Be done with respect.
+- Be open and humble.
 We don’t want to be scary, we are nice and fun, and then casually be the best choice around.